This post may contain affiliate links. Please see my disclosure policy for details.

 We drove 6 hours there and back.
-During that time we had a coffee break at a petrol station, lunch break in a country restaurant and an hours free time to walk around the site.
+During that time we had a coffee break at a petrol station, a lunch break in a country restaurant and an hour of free time to walk around the site.

 We weren’t guided around by a tour guide and lunch wasn’t included either.

 But, I still think that it was worth it to save money and not have the headache of travelling around in the winter and in darkness.